Target group: Private sector, development and environmental organisations, civil society, academics, experts and public sector

 By signing the BELGIAN SDG CHARTER FOR DEVELOPMENT, signatories commit to working with others to help achieve the SDGs in the Global South and North.

-- Inclusive economic growth and Human Rights Due Diligence
+- Support the principles of sustainable supply chains and Human Rights Due Diligence

 Signatories of the Belgian SDG Charter for International Development commit to contributing to the realization of the SDGs both nationally and internationally.
 The Shift supports signatories in their implementation by guiding them through the multi-actor and Private Sector Development landscape, supporting ideation and conceptualisation, challenge grant proposal development and facilitate access to financing.